Azure/aks-engine/docs/topics/azure-stack.md

 ## Disconnected Azure Stack Instances

+_Note: AKS Engine on disconnected Azure Stack instances is a private preview feature_

 By default, the AKS Engine provisioning process relies on an internet connection to download the software dependencies required to create or upgrade a cluster (Kubernetes images, etcd binaries, network plugins and so on).

 If your Azure Stack instance is air-gapped or if network connectivity in your geographical location is not reliable, then the default approach will not work, take a long time or timeout due to transient networking issues.